Welcome

 Reverend Alan Stewart

-I lead two weekly assemblies at the school.
-I sit on the Curriculum and Standards committee with a special interest in Special Educational Needs.
+I lead Collective Worship in the school on a two weekly basis.
+I sit on the Values and Wellbeing committee with a special interest in Special Educational Needs.
 I am also the Safeguarding link Governor.

 Stuart Sapsford